< 1 minute read|Published by FAIRWINDS

 Think you're up to the challenge?
 Here are six pro tips to help you reach your goal!

-1. Commit to a set of rules.
+1. Stick to a set of rules.

 2. Set a reasonable time frame.